 In January 2014, the FASB issued ASU No. 2014-01, "Accounting for Investments in Qualified Affordable Housing Projects."
-ASU No. 2014-01 permits reporting entities to make an accounting policy election to account for their investments in qualified affordable housing projects using the proportional amortization method, an entity amortizes the initial cost of the investment in proportion to the tax credits and other tax benefits received and recognizes the net investment performance in the income statement as a component of income tax expense.
+ASU No. 2014-01 permits reporting entities to make an accounting policy election to account for their investments in qualified affordable housing projects using the proportional amortization method if certain conditions are met.
+Under the proportional amortization method, an entity amortizes the initial cost of the investment in proportion to the tax credits and other tax benefits received and recognizes the net investment performance in the income statement as a component of income tax expense.
 This new guidance also requires new disclosures for all investors in these projects (see Note 5 to the Consolidated Financial Statements).
 The Company adopted ASU No. 2014-01 effective January 1, 2015.
 Upon adoption, the guidance must be applied retrospectively to all periods presented.
-However, entities that used the effective yield method to account for investments in these projects before adoption may continue to do so for these preexisting investments after adopting ASU No. 2014-01.
+However, entities that used the effective yield method to account for investments in these projects before adoption may continue to do so for these pre-existing investments.
+Prior to adoption of ASU No. 2014-01, the Company accounted for such investments using the effective yield method and continued to do so for these pre-existing investments after adopting ASU No. 2014-01.
 The Company expects future investments to meet the criteria required for the proportional amortization method and plans to make such an accounting policy election.
-There were no new investments being amortized since the adoption of ASU No. 2014-01 of ASU No. 2014-01 has not had a material impact on the Company's Consolidated Financial Statements.
+There were no new investments being amortized since the adoption of ASU No. 2014-01 on January 1, 2015, and therefore, the adoption of ASU No. 2014-01 has not had a material impact on the Company's Consolidated Financial Statements.